DiaDwivedi/Veris/README.md

 Provider errors        Run A 0 · Run B 0
 ```

-Reproducibility was the original hypothesis and it did not hold.
-Reported
-anyway.
+The original hypothesis was that the baseline would vary across identical runs.
+It didn't.
+Reported anyway.
 The deterministic engine was run twice over the same dev split: **0 of 68
 decisions differed**, comparing every field of every record, not just the
 aggregate metrics.